 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar providers.
-Detailed reviews can help you assess a provider's integrity and customer service.
-Avoid providers with few or mainly poor reviews.
+Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar installers.
+Detailed reviews on these platforms can help you assess a provider's reliability and customer service.
+Stay away from companies with few or mainly poor reviews.

-To find a solar company that works with your budget, ask for free, detailed quotes from at least three providers.
+To find a solar company that works with your budget, get free, detailed quotes from three to five providers.
 The quotes should list all costs as well as all solar equipment included.
 Comparing several quotes helps you identify the best value.

 Incentive Type: Sales Tax Incentive